Canada approves NHL camps, but provinces must rule on games

 This past summer, the federal government cleared the Toronto Blue Jays to train at Rogers Centre, also under “national interest grounds.”
 But it rejected a proposal for home games against teams from the U.S. The Blue Jays eventually settled on Buffalo, New York, as their 2020 base.

-Few Canadian professional sports teams have played on home soil during the pandemic.
-The six NHL clubs to qualify for the 2019-20 postseason saw action in Toronto and Edmonton, and Toronto FC, the Montreal Impact and Vancouver Whitecaps of MLS played a nine-game series against one another.
-A domestic basketball and soccer league also played.
+The only Canadian professional sports teams to play on home soil during the pandemic have been the six NHL clubs to qualify for the 2019-20 post-season in Toronto and Edmonton, along with Toronto FC, the Montreal Impact and Vancouver Whitecaps of MLS.

+The soccer teams were cleared to take part a series of games against each other in August and September before relocating to the U.S. to face American opponents.